 - Medical devices

-Your doctor will develop a treatment plan that takes your individual needs into account and maximizes your health potential.
+Your doctor will develop a treatment plan that takes your individual needs into account and considers quality of life.